NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

        records of the relation */
     while (block != -1)
     {
-        // create a RecBuffer object for block (use constructor for existing block)
+        // create a RecBuffer object for block (using appropriate constructor!)

         // get header of the block using RecBuffer::getHeader() function
         // get slot map of the block using RecBuffer::getSlotMap() function